 The arrival at the Torre de Miramar in an amazing place to take in the city and the gardens here are a great place to wander – just be prepared to hold the family tight during the breath-taking swing at the first tower!

 Tickets cannot be bought online and must be purchased in person – more info here.

 El Bosc de Les Fades

 Parents, don’t ever tell me I don’t have your back because I’m thinking about you on this one.
-If you just had to take a break from walking and drag your children into one of the many bars in Barcelona this would be it.
+If you just had to take a break from Barcelona’s children’s activites and dive into one of the many bars in Barcelona this would be it.